Mariner's Compass – Sunderland

 Unlike the Carr examples that follow, the possessive apostrophe in 'Mariner's' comes before the 's'.
 The heavy lustre on this high-waisted jug suggests Tyneside rather than Wearside.
 The bridge transfer (bridge 26) is similar to those used by Dixon and Carr.

-John Carr and Sons, North Shields 1
+Attributed to Carr and Patton, Low Lights, North Shields

+A heavily lustred jug from the 1840s typical of Carr and Patton.
 See the Mariner's Compass (ships 2) page for earlier Carr and Patton examples with printed marks.

 This transfer is easily identified by a diagonal scratch to the left of the 'T' in the title (see top right above).
 These bowls could easily be mistaken for wares from Dixon, Phillips & Co's Garrison Pottery.
 The lustre decoration is of a fine quality and the bowl is lightly potted.